Last verified: 17 days ago

 Red Flags to Watch For

-- Immune effects are unpredictable — the same extract can both stimulate AND suppress immune function depending on dose, which is a serious concern for cancer patients or those on immunosuppressants
+- Immune effects are complex and dose-dependent — one clinical trial found maitake extract can both stimulate AND suppress immune function depending on dose, which is a concern for cancer patients or those on immunosuppressants.

 Products Containing Maitake Mushroom